softwaresaved/MozFest2016-softwaresuccess/sessionplan.md

 * Catherine Jones, STFC
 * Andrew Nesbitt, Libraries.io

-## Introductions
+## Introductions *(10 minutes)*

 ### Summary

+General introductions from facilitators *(5 minutes)*

+Participant introductions *(5 minutes)*

 Each person says:
 * their name
-* where they're coming from
+* where they're from
 * one thing they're looking to learn from this workshop

+Note: if there are a lot of people attending the session (>10) ask them to split into smaller groups and do the introductions within the groups.

 ### Learning Goal

 1. Understand the background of the attendees and how you relate to them.

-## Activity - Identifying Successful Software
+## Activity - Identifying Successful Software *(10 minutes)*

 ### Summary

-1. Break into pairs.
+1. Introduce exercise and break into pairs. *(1 minute)*
-2. One person in the pair:
+2. One person in the pair: *(3 minutes)*
   * Chooses a piece of research software / scientific software they think is successful
-  * Describe to their partner why they think it is successful (Dan: maybe phrase this in terms of what measures makes them think it is successful?)
+  * Describes to their partner what characteristics or measures make them think it is successful
-3. Swap and do they same for the other person in the pair
+3. Swap and do they same for the other person in the pair *(3 minutes)*
-4. Discuss whether you had the same ways of identifying successful software, and where they differed.
-(Dan: is this discussion just between each pair or is it between all the pairs?)
+4. Discuss within the pair whether they had the same ways of identifying successful software, and where they differed. *(3 minutes)*

 ### Learning Goal

 1. Understanding how different people judge the success of software

-## Discussion - How Do People Identify Success
+## Discussion - How Do People Identify Success *(10 minutes)*

 ### Summary

-A group discussion of how people found this exercise, what they noticed in discussing with their partner.
+A group discussion of how people found this exercise, what they noticed in discussing with their partner. *(10 minutes)*

 Guided by the following questions:
 * Were there any characteristics that everyone in your group thought were important?